solaceai-evidence/solaceai-prototype/api/test_scripts/README.md

-# ScholarQA Pipeline Test Scripts
+# Solace-ai Pipeline Test Scripts

-Test scripts for each stage of the ScholarQA pipeline.
+Test scripts for each stage of the Solace-ai pipeline.
 Each script automatically sets up its own environment and handles all dependencies.

 ## Pipeline Stages